 We (my wife Marcela & my bud John) were offered either a Vanilla, Chocolate or Strawberry Shake.
 We each opted to choose one flavor, mine was Chocolate.
 The Ice Cream for the Shakes is made in house so I knew what I was in for.
 My favorite in order of preference was Vanilla, Chocolate then Strawberry.
 Nothing really against Strawberry but I’ve never ordered one in my life.
 I’m mostly a Vanilla guy with Chocolate on occasion.

 The fries are fresh cut and seasoned after frying with a mix of spices.
 You can’t go wrong with fresh cuts.
 I asked about either a Cheese or Chili Cheese version and was told that yes, they will be available when the actual store opens up.
 Next time I gotta try stuffing them into the Burger.

 So the Goody Goody Burger is placed before me.
 I take in its beauty and flip it and remove the bottom bun to look at the sear, it’s a nice one.
 The Onions which are given a rough chop along with some Pickles and the Goody Goody Sauce make up the contents of the Burger.
 I hadn’t mentioned but it’s definitely important to that the Beef is fresh and locally sourced.

-On my instagram post I said it was “incredible“.
-It is unlike any Burger out there which is of course a good thing or should I say a Goody Goody thing (Sorry I couldn’t help myself).
+On my Instagram post, I said it was “incredible“.
+It is unlike any Burger out there which is a good thing or should I say a Goody Goody thing (Sorry I couldn’t help myself).